FudanSELab/CodeCloneChangesDataset/README.md

 ## 1. Content Structure
 ```
+├── dataset
+    ├── cloneGenealogy
 		├── basic_info.csv
 		├── consistent.csv
 		├── inconsistent.csv
-├── json
+		├── res
-│   ├── project1
+			├── project1
+			├── project2
-│   └── project2
+			└── ...
-│   └── ...
+		└── ...
+    └── FC-PDG
-└── web
+    └── ...
-    ├── CloneCoChange.html
-    ├── js
+├── saveModels
-    │   ├── d3.v3.js
+├── src
-    │   ├── jquery-3.3.1.js
+	├── gcn.py
-    │   └── main.js
+	└── run.sh
-    ├── ...
-    └── res
+└── README.md
 ```

 ## 2. Basic Information

-​		The resource in this dataset contains 24,672 piars of matched changes and 38,041 non-matched changes.
+​		The resource in this dataset contains 22,009 **clone genealogies**, 24,672 pairs of matched changes and 26,233 non-matched changes.

+​		`cloneGenealogy` folder contains a web-based tool which can be used to show the source code changes in a clone pair genealogy.

 ​		The dataset was collected from 51 popular open-source Java projects. `basic_info.csv` details the information of these projects.

 ​		`consistent.csv`and `inconsistent.csv` contains matched change pairs and non-matched change pairs seperately.

-​		`json` folder contains the resource files of each project.
+​		`res` folder contains the **clone genealogies** extracted from each project.

-​		`web` folder contains a web-based tool which can be used to show the source code changes in a clone pair genealogy.
+​		`FC-PDG` folder contains the FC-PDGs extracted from the the above-mentioned **clone genealogies**.

 ### 2.1 Matched and non-matched changes
 ​		File ```consistent.csv```(or ```inconsistent.csv```) contains all the matched(or non-matched) changes.
 The meaning of the headers lists as below: